OpenPrinting/openprinting.github.io/_posts/2023-06-29-OpenPrinting News - June 2023.md

 ## CUPS 2.4.6
 Looong, looong ago ... we had the [release of CUPS 2.4.2](https://github.com/OpenPrinting/cups/releases/tag/v2.4.2), around one year ago now!

 But finally, we have a new release.
 One?
-No, even 4 in quick sequence, as probably during the enthusiasm of releasing again, some gliches got overlooked and in addition, another security bug got reported.
+No, even 4 in quick sequence, as probably during the enthusiasm of releasing again, some glitches got overlooked and in addition, another security bug got reported.

 So we are at [CUPS 2.4.6](https://github.com/OpenPrinting/cups/releases/tag/v2.4.6) now, providing us with tons of bug fixes and among them also two security fixes, and both handled with [GitHubs security vulnerability report functionality](/OpenPrinting-News-May-2023/#handling-reported-security-bugs-with-github).